jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 <br>

 The function `rotate_atoms_wfn` generates the MO coefficients of a translated and rotated molecule.
-For example,
+For example

 ```python
 from mokit.lib.mirror_wfn import rotate_atoms_wfn